Thank you to IpsitaC77 for tweaking the banner and recommending the story. You're an amazing artist and friend :)

 He deliberated for a moment, and then said, "I can't read yours."

 "Oh?"
-I said, feeling a little relieved, "So you can only read selected people?"
+I said, feeling a little relieved, "So you can only read selected people's minds?"

 He frowned.
 "Not exactly.
-You're the first person who I can't read."
-He looked a little sheepish.
+You're the first person I can't read."

-"Oh-kay…" I said slowly, trying to understand his expression.
+"Okay," I said slowly, trying to digest the consequences of that.

-"But as I said, I don't need it with you.
-Everything's written on your face," he grinned a little presumptuously, and I resisted the urge to smack him again.
+"But as I said, I don't need to with you.
+Everything's written on your face," he grinned presumptuously and I resisted the urge to smack him again.

-"Your egg's done," he added, flipping it deftly into my plate.
+"Your egg's done," he added, flipping it deftly onto my plate.
 Some of the hot oil splattered onto my arm.

 He was endearingly careful with the next few scoops.
-Then we both sat back against the kitchen floor and as I ate, he spoke.
+Then we both sat back on the kitchen floor and as I ate, he spoke.

 "We're leaving first thing in the morning.
-We could get stuff for you at the malls, and then… we don't actually have to go directly to the castle.
-We could wander around first, see places, travel out of the country and try lots of nice food, for you and for me," he spoke rapidly, with an excited gleam in his eyes, "Oh, just think of all the exotic girls!
+We could buy clothes and other things you might need at stores, and then… we don't actually have to go directly to the castle.
+We could wander around first, see places, travel out of the country and try lots of nice food, for both you and me," he spoke rapidly, with an excited gleam in his eyes, "Oh, just think of all the exotic girls!
 And after that-…"